What is the difference between an externship versus an internship?

 The term "internship" and "externship" are commonly misused; both opportunities offer students real world experience but are structured differently.
 An internship is a voluntary or paid opportunity.
 Student interns do not receive academic credit and may receive compensation.
 Interns are sometimes limited to observe or participate for a brief period of time.

 In contrast, an externship is best thought of as a highly structured educational experience that involves 'flipping the classroom'.
 Students receive academic credit and the experience in the field is then incorporated into the classroom.
-Each field placement signs a memorandum of understanding and there there is a working relationship with the professor and the field supervisor.
+Each field placement signs a memorandum of understanding and there is a working relationship with the professor and the field supervisor.
 The experience is substantive, rigorous and practical.
 Externships are founded upon experiential learning where students experience, reflect, re-conceptualize, and then apply learned skills in context.
 Externs are supervised by both the field placement supervisor ("FPS") and the professor.
-Students in an externships have many requirements to satisfy including classroom attendance, timesheets, journals and written assignments.
+Students in an externship have many requirements to satisfy including classroom attendance, timesheets, journals and written assignments.
 Externships help prime students for clinic and ultimately, the transition into practice.

 May all students apply for an externship?

 Any student who completed the first year of law school and who is in good academic standing with a GPA of 2.0 or higher is eligible to apply.
 Some placements do have specific requirements and we encourage students to learn about the opportunity before applying.

 How do I apply for an externship?